meshcloud/meshcloud-docs/docs/meshstack.configuration.md

 ### Customizable Descriptions

-Depending on your meshStack implementation, it may be helpful for you to customize error descriptions to guide end-users towards resolving common problems on their own. meshStack therefore provides the following configuration options in `panel.ui`.
+Depending on your meshStack implementation, it may be helpful for you to customize error descriptions to guide end-users towards resolving common problems in self-service. meshStack therefore provides the following configuration options in `panel.ui`.

 > Note: You can use sanitized HTML in all of these settings.
 This is useful to create links and apply minimal formatting.